JFB: Jacobian-Free Backpropagation for Implicit Networks: Conclusion

 \section{Conclusion}

-We present Fixed Point Networks (FPNs), a class of models that generalizes existing implicit models to a wider choice of architectures (while maintaining convergence guarantees).
-A new and simple Jacobian-free backpropagation (JFB) scheme is proposed that avoids solving a Jacobian-based equation.
-This enables our approach to enjoy fixed memory costs (regardless of depth), be easy to code, and yield faster backpropagation than previously possible.
-We show our scheme is theoretically justified (even with errors present).
-Our experiments also show our scheme is efficient and effective.
-Extensions to FPNs will enable satisfaction of additional constraints for imaging and phase retrieval~\cite{klibanov1986determination,fienup1982phase,heaton2020projecting,fung2020multigrid,kan2020pnkh}, geophysics~\cite{haber2014computational,fung2019multiscale,fung2019uncertainty}, and game theory~\cite{von1959theory,myerson2013game,lin2020apac,li2019cubic,ruthotto2020machine}.
+This work presents a new and simple Jacobian-free backpropagation (JFB) scheme.
+JFB enables training of implicit networks with fixed memory costs (regardless of depth), is easy to code (see Figure~\ref{fig: pytorch-sample-code}), and yields efficient backpropagation (by removing computations to do linear solves at each step).
+Use of JFB is theoretically justified (even when fixed points are approximately computed).
+Our experiments show JFB yields competitive results for implicit networks.
+Extensions will enable satisfaction of additional constraints for imaging and phase retrieval~\cite{klibanov1986determination,fienup1982phase,heaton2020projecting,fung2020multigrid,kan2020pnkh}, geophysics~\cite{haber2014computational,fung2019multiscale,fung2019uncertainty}, and games~\cite{von1959theory,lin2020apac,li2019cubic,ruthotto2020machine}.
+Future work will analyze our proposed JFB in stochastic settings.